techoflashh/hacking-club-site/README.md

 # Hacking Club Site

-The portfolio site for the Hacking Club of IIITH
+The portfolio site for the Hacking Club of IIITH.

+Powered by Jekyll and adapted from the [Agency Jekyll theme](http://jekyllthemes.org/themes/agency/)

 ## Running the site